How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 Flex Rating Adjustments within a set band (e.g., ±15%) without approval Moderate flexibility

-Approval timelines vary dramatically by state — from under 20 days in some states to over 185 days in California.
-When filing for a rate change, insurers must submit full actuarial support — including historical loss data, expense projections, and proposed rating algorithms — for regulatory review.
+Approval timelines vary dramatically by state, with a countrywide rolling average of about 67 days per Milliman.
+That ranges from roughly 30 to 46 days in states like Alabama and Arizona to 185 to 234 days in California.
+When filing for a rate change, insurers must submit full actuarial support, including historical loss data, expense projections, and proposed rating algorithms, for regulatory review.
 Regulators can reject filings that don't meet standards for being non-excessive, adequate, and non-discriminatory.
+Learn more about how car insurance rate filings work and how you can access them in your state.

 Pincher's Pro Tip

 Shop your policy every 12 months.
 Because each insurer's algorithm, loss ratio, and risk pool evolve independently, the company that was cheapest for you last year may not be cheapest today.
-Getting fresh car insurance quotes annually takes just minutes and can easily save $300–$700 per year.
+Getting fresh quotes annually takes just minutes and can easily save $300-$700 per year.

 Smart Savings Made Simple!